Skip to main content

 Context Adherence measures how strictly an AI response aligns with the information in the provided context, without adding unsupported or extraneous claims.
+This metric is only appropriate for prompts that include a significant context window.

 Low Adherence